hmdc/ondemand_development/README.md

 # OnDemand Development
+Project to develop and run Open OnDemand.

+Requirements:
+ - Docker (Tested with Docker version 24.0.2)
+ - Make (Tested with GNU Make 3.81)

 ## Local Environment - Checkout, Build, and Deploy
 Checkout the project pulling the OnDemand codebase as a submodule: